 - Setting up Redis ClusteringIn this step I am going to tell you all the steps for Setting up Redis Clustering.
 You can read more about Redis at official website of Redis.
 Create Redis Configuration File …

 - Redis Sets Datatype and CommandsRedis SADD – Creating and Adding Members to Redis Sets. sadd users_ip 10.0.0.1 sadd users_ip 10.0.0.2 10.0.0.3 192.168.0 Redis SCARD – Checking total numbers of members available in a list also known …

 - Redis TransactionsIn this article you are going to learn about Redis Transactions.
 It is useful when you either want to perform all the transactions or you want to rollback everything.
 This feature is …

 - Installing Redis on WindowsIn this article I will guide you step by step on Installing Redis on Windows.
 Do remember that Redis is not an officially supported Operating System.
 I do not recommend running any …

 - What is the fastest way to insert data to Redis?So you must be wondering by now, What’s the fastest method to load data to Redis?
 Shall I use a Java Program, a Python Program or other?
 Well, the fastest way to …

-Get any of the courses at very special price.
-Offer is available only for limited time, so enroll quickly.
+Get any of the courses at a very special price.
+The offer is available only for a limited time.